Monthly Archives: October 2012

 Compared with traditional bread, this corn bread is closer to cake.
 However, it’s not the type of cake you bake for special occasions, but a quick bread type of cake that you bake for teatime, afternoon snack, or breakfast.
 Unlike traditional corn bread, which tends to be a bit crumbly, I use syrup and apple […]

-This super anti-oxidant blueberry muffin, made of dense nutrition and fiber, is wonderful for breakfast, lunch, or tea.
+This super antioxidant vegan blueberry muffin, dense with nutrition and fiber, is wonderful for breakfast, lunch, or tea.
+Jam in the middle adds a nice burs of flavor.
 Contributed by Annie Taylor Chen, Vegan Ann.

 I’m not generally a “bar” person, so bars reaaaalllly need to be good to motivate me to want another.
 Keen-wäh Decadence Bars definitely pass the “I want more” test.
 What’s most amazing is that these rich-tasting bars are filled with antioxidants, vitamins, and valuable omega-3s.
 At their heart, they are made of quinoa, whose nutritional […]

 These meatballs are flavorful and replicate a traditional meatball quite nicely, but without the heaviness that comes from the meat.
 You get a nice punch of protein from the walnuts and immune-boosting benefits from the mushrooms, onions, garlic and parsley.
 You can throw these into a typical tomato sauce and serve over pasta or as […]

 Inspired by muhummara, a Turkish spread typically made from roasted red peppers and walnuts, this stunning and addicting spread is perfect for festive occasions or any regular day of the week.
 Serve with warmed pita triangles.
 Recipe and photo courtesy of Betsy DiJulio, from The Blooming Platter Cookbook: A Harvest of Seasonal Vegan Recipes* (© 2011, Vegan […]